Annotations in Source Code

 JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
 You can put the declarations anywhere in your solution — JetBrains Rider will detect them automatically.
 However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.

-There also may be cases when your solution contains several implementations of the annotation attributes, e.g., you have classes with the same names as JetBrains Rider annotations classes (
+There also may be cases when your solution contains several implementations of the annotation attributes, for example, you have classes with the same names as JetBrains Rider annotations classes (

-NotNullAttribute, etc.) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
+NotNullAttribute, and so on) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
 In such cases, you can choose namespaces where JetBrains Rider should look for the proper set of the annotations-attributes classes.

 To change sources of code annotation attributes